ThePJB/mad-cities/README.md

 more output for water adjacency or something if port is developed

 got to have succession crisis if no heir lol

+have archaeology and stuff from when cities have changed hands history of city